-The actuarial loss of $\mathfrak{L}(98)$ million for the first half of 2008 (HY 2007: gain of £39 million) included in total profit reflects the shareholders' share of actuarial gains and losses on the Group's defined benefit pension schemes.
-On the EEV basis, this loss includes a 10 per cent share of the actuarial gains and losses on the share attributable to the PAC with-profits subfund for the Scottish Amicable Pension Schemes.
-The half year 2008 shareholder actuarial losses reflect the shortfall of market returns over long term assumptions and the effect of increases in inflation rates which more than offset the effect of an increase in risk discount rate.
+The actuarial loss of £(98) million for the first half of 2008 (HY 2007: gain of £39 million) included in total profit reflects the shareholders' share of actuarial gains and losses on the Group's defined benefit pension schemes.
+On the EEV basis, this loss includes a 10 per cent share of the actuarial gains and losses on the share attributable to the PAC with-profits sub-fund for the Scottish Amicable Pension Schemes.
+The half year 2008 shareholder actuarial losses reflect the shortfall of market returns over long-term assumptions and the effect of increases in inflation rates which more than offset the effect of an increase in risk discount rate.

-In Asia economic assumption changes were negative $\mathfrak{L}(120)$ million, mainly due to a change in Taiwan of negative $\mathfrak{L}(87)$ million arising from higher economic capital requirements.
+In Asia, economic assumption changes were negative \pounds (120) million, mainly due to a change in Taiwan of negative \pounds (87) million arising from higher economic capital requirements.
 This was as a result of holding bonds with a longer duration.

-In the US, economic assumption changes of positive £23 million primarily reflect the impact of increased credit spreads that allow for reinvestment of the cashflows at a higher rate.
+In the US, economic assumption changes of positive £23 million primarily reflect the impact of increased credit spreads that allow for reinvestment of the cash flows at a higher rate.

-In the UK, economic assumption changes of negative £ (78) million primarily reflect the net effect of changes to the assumed fund earned rate and the risk discount rate.
-For with-profits business, the assumed rate for corporate bonds has not reflected the effect of the credit spread widening that has occurred in the first half of 2008.
-For shareholder-backed annuity business, assets are generally held to match long duration liabilities to match long duration liabilities.
-Accordingly, after allowance for credit risk a liquidity premium is included in the risk discount rate used.
+In the UK, economic assumption changes of negative $\pounds(78)$ million primarily reflect the net effect of changes to the assumed fund earned rate and the risk discount rate.
+For withprofits business, the assumed rate for corporate bonds has not reflected the effect of the credit spread widening that has occurred in the first half of 2008.
+For shareholder-backed annuity business, assets are generally held to match long duration liabilities.
+Accordingly, after allowance for credit risk, a liquidity premium is included in the risk discount rate used.
 The allowance for credit risk at 30 June 2008 comprises 16 basis points for long-term expected defaults, eight basis points in respect of long-term credit risk premium, and 19 basis points for credit contingency that reflects 25 per cent of the increase in credit spreads over swaps that has occurred since 31 December 2006.
 The mark to market movement on core borrowings was a positive £171 million (HY 2007: positive £113 million) reflecting the continued reduction in the fair value of core borrowings due to increases in UK interest rates and further widening of credit spreads.

 The effective tax rate at an operating tax level was 28 per cent (HY 2007: 28 per cent), generally reflecting expected tax rates.
-The effective tax rate at a total EEV level was 26 per cent (the first half of 2007: 26 per cent) on a loss of £ 635 million.
+The effective tax rate at a total EEV level was 26 per cent (HY 2007: 26 per cent) on a loss of £635 million.